brynsgtn/recipe-finder/README.md

   - `useEffect` for handling side effects and data fetching.
   - `useParams` for accessing route parameters.
   - `useContext` for managing and accessing global state.
+  - `useNavigate` for programmatic navigation and route changes.

 ## Technologies Used